Los Angeles Clippers: 2025–2026: Salary cap circumvention

+On September 14, upon conclusion of investigation involving Leonard, he was traded back to the Raptors in exchange for Brandon Ingram, Gradey Dick and five draft picks.

 Rivalries

+Golden State Warriors

+The Clippers-Warriors rivalry peaked between 2012 and 2015, fueled by geographical proximity, similar Pacific Division timelines, and intense physical play.
+Highlighted by a 2014 playoff clash, the feud was marked by chippy regular-season games, on-court scuffles, and animosity between stars like Blake Griffin and Andrew Bogut.
+The Warriors lead the all-time series.

 Los Angeles Lakers

 The rivalry between the Clippers and the Los Angeles Lakers is unique, as they were the only two NBA teams to share an arena, Crypto.com Arena, but since the Clippers' move to Intuit Dome in 2024, no NBA teams share an arena.
 It is also one of only two intra-city rivalries in the NBA, the other being the crosstown rivalry between the New York Knicks and Brooklyn Nets.

 Los Angeles fans have historically favored the Lakers.
 Some contend that the term rivalry is inaccurate due to the Lakers' historical success and the Clippers' lack thereof.

 Season-by-season record

 List of the last five seasons completed by the Clippers.
 For the full season-by-season history, see List of Los Angeles Clippers seasons.